Welcome to today's edition of the Rush 24-7 podcast.

 Here's Debbie Blabbermouth Schultz.

-Debbie Blabbermouth, if I can find it, I've got I just folks.
+Debbie Blabbermouth Schultz, if I can find it, I've got, I just, folks, I'm sorry about this.

 Here it is.

-Debbie Blabbermouth Schultz.
+Number 21, Debbie Blabbermouth Schultz.

-This was uh we're just getting this.
+This was, we're just getting this.

-It was last Wednesday during an Emily's list forum on women and the 2012 election.
+It was last Wednesday during an Emily's List forum on women and the 2012 election.

 Take a good look when the House convenes after this next Congress is sworn in at what our side of the aisle looks like versus the Republican side of the aisle.

-And We now have a majority, minority, and female Democratic caucus.
+I mean, they got whiter and more male, and we now have a majority, minority, and female Democratic caucus.

-So the hypocrisy is written.
+So the hypocrisy has rich.

-And they're not about diversity, they are about liberalism.
+And they're not about diversity.

-The former mayor for life gives out turkeys.
+Every Thanksgiving, the former mayor for life gives out turkeys.

-And maybe people who aren't poor, but whoever can score one gets one.
+He gives out turkeys to poor people and maybe people who aren't poor, but whoever can score one gets one.

 But he's upset.

-Tis the season for DC's elected officials to gin up some goodwill by attaching their names to Thanksgiving Turkey giveaway.
+Tis the season for D.C.'s elected officials to gin up some goodwill by attaching their names to Thanksgiving turkey giveaway.

 Am I the only one?